christophfranke/signal-chain/README.md

 - `$.ifNot`: Negation of `$.if` without fallback.
 - `$.passUnique`: Passes only unique values.
 - `$.debounce`: Debounces the incoming values.
 Incoming Errors will not be debounced.
+- `$.uniqueValue`: Passes only unique values from inner chain.

 **Type Operators**
 - `$.type.is`: Creates a custom type assertion from a type predicate function.